 1. A Member Organization:

-(a) Shall have a seat at the Annual Meeting of Members and the Scientific Board of the Alliance.
-Its Designated Member Representative should attend the Annual Meeting and may also serve on the Scientific Board as the liaison to the Member Organization.
+(a) Shall have a seat at the Annual Meetings of Members and the Scientific Board of the Alliance.
+Its Designated Member Representative should attend the Annual Meeting and may also serve on the Scientific Board.

 (b) Shall have one vote exercisable on its behalf by its Designated Member Representative.
 A Member Organization shall provide the Executive Director with the name of its Designated Member Representative prior to any vote.